Frequently asked questions

 How does the adoption process work?

-To begin the adoption process, fill out an Adoption Application and send it to us via email, mail or fax.
+To begin the adoption process, visit our Adopt page to find the Adoption Application, which you may send to us via online submission, email, mail or fax.
 We require three references (veterinarian, equine specialist and personal) as well as some pictures of where the horse(s) will be kept.
-Adopters of Noble Horses must also submit a Noble Horse Application Addendum.
+Potential adopters of Noble Horses must also submit a Noble Horse Application Addendum.
 Once your application has been received, it will be reviewed by our approval committee.
 You will be notified of their decision in three to five business days.

 Upon approval, we will work with you to find a horse that best suits your needs and wishes.
 We will direct you to pictures and videos as well as discuss each horse’s personality and merits with you.
 Then you will be asked to schedule an appointment to come try your horse/s to see if the fit is a good one.
 The truth be told, we want to see if the horse “chooses” you, because, in our experience, the horse is the best judge of character!

 For more information about the adoption process, read in detail about each step of the process here.